Ann Little – driven to a terrible act

 Short-lived security (if it was)

-Ann did indeed go into service.
+Ann did go into service.
 1861 shows her as a farm servant, in Crosthwaite district.

 But even if this was a period of security, it likely came to end just a couple of years later.
-I can’t find a birth record, but around 1863, Ann had an illigitimate daughter, who she named Barbara Brownrigg, after her own mother.
+In 1863, Ann had an illigitimate daughter, whom she named Barbara Brownrigg, after her own mother.

 Once again, Ann faced hardship and fears for the future.
 Becoming a single mother looks to have forced Ann to return to the Hutton Roof area.
 Where she met and married confirmed bachelor George Little – quite likely in the forlorn hope of security for herself and her daughter.